ven0m2610/Ven0mYT/README.md

 - 👋 Hi, I’m @Ven0mYT
-- 👀 I’m interested in ... making game sites and games.
+- 👀 I’m interested in ... designing a fully custom keyboard for my company.
 - 🌱 I’m currently learning ...
-Python 🐍
+JS and CNC Machinin
 - 💞️ I’m looking to collaborate on ... my github website
 - 📫 How to reach me ...
 10thepancake10@gmail.com